Fort Anderson |

 (1865), Ehrhardt

-Preserved seven-gun CSA earthworks located at Rivers Bridge, and a 12-gun CSA fort and earthworks south at Broxton Bridge (private property), which defended the Salkehatchie River during Sherman's March (February 1865).
-Admission fee.
+Preserved seven-gun CSA earthworks located at Rivers Bridge, and a 12-gun CSA fort and earthworks south at Broxton Bridge Plantation (private property, guided tours for fee), which defended the Salkehatchie River during Sherman's March (February 1865).
+This is the only Civil War battlefield in the state preserved as a state park.
+See also INFO and PHOTOS from SC Dept. of Archives and History

 Vince's Fort